 Governance HSE national health schemes data Description Reimbursement service for primary care contractors for the provision of health services to members of the public.
 Primarily for administrative purposes.
-The PCRS is the richest source of national prescription the and the largest data source for measuring drug exposures in specific populations in Ireland.
-Collection Claims data processed and payments made by PCRS under scheme such as GMS, the DPS, the LTI Scheme, the childhood Immunisation, an HSE-Community Ophthalmic Scheme.
-Data are collected continuously in real time and in batches from variou health services, e.g. pharmacies.
-Accessibility Applications for data take time Data linkage is not permittee and data are anonymised.
-Data Fields Basic demographic unormation, including age, sex, region of residence and details on monthly products prescribed and dispensed from the main community drug schemes, including the DPS and the LTI Scheme.
+The PCRS is the richest source of national prescription data and the largest data source for measuring drug exposures in specific populations in Ireland.
+Collection Claims data processed and payments made by PCRS under schemes such as GMS, the DPS, the LTI Scheme, the Childhood Immunisation, and HSE-Community Ophthalmic Scheme.
+Data are collected continuously in real time and in batches from various health services, e.g. pharmacies.
+Accessibility Applications for data take time.
+Data linkage is not permitted and data are anonymised.
+Data Fields Basic demographic information, including age, sex, region of residence and details on monthly products prescribed and dispensed from the main community drug schemes, including the DPS and the LTI Scheme.
 Potential metrics Percentage of children using pumps/continuous glucose monitors (CGMs).
 Denominator data for validation of audit data.
-Coverage All patients diagnosed with diabetes in receipt of reimbursement national health schemes, e.g. the LTI Scheme, GMS, etc. LTI Sche not include means testing; hence, all patients nationally are entit scheme, which provides free medications for 16 specified chronic including diabetes.
-Covers insulin, oral hypoglycaemic agents, gl test strips, needles, infusion sets, etc. DERSI Limitations New applications of relevant patients to the LTI Scheme will be used as a proxy for newly diagnosed patients.
+Coverage All patients diagnosed with diabetes in receipt of reimbursement via main national health schemes, e.g. the LTI Scheme, GMS, etc. LTI Scheme does not include means testing; hence, all patients nationally are entitled to this scheme, which provides free medications for 16 specified chronic illnesses including diabetes.
+Covers insulin, oral hypoglycaemic agents, glucometer test strips, needles, infusion sets, etc. Limitations New applications of relevant patients to the LTI Scheme will be used as a proxy for newly diagnosed patients.
 There is no confirmation of T1DM diagnosis, hence difficulties with distinguishing between patients with type 1 diabetes and type 2 diabetes.
-J. Potential Information Data cuts will provide information on prevalence and incidence of T1DM in the paediatric population.
+Potential Information Data cuts will provide information on prevalence and incidence of T1DM in the paediatric population.
 Important data for resources, planning and comparison with international data.
 Validation of audit data.